 I am a strong supporter of the work of NOAA, especially the NWS, NHC, NCEP, and NOS.
 We praise their work daily, and teach students how to use the many excellent resources and services they provide.
-But once in a while, even the best programs can wander off the trail.
-This happened infamously some years ago with leadership issues in the NHC, and sadly it has come up again.
+But once in a while, spokesmen of even the best programs can wander off the trail.
+According to a chief NOAA spokesman:

 "Storms today are different now because of sea level rise.
 The (Sandy induced) storm surge was much more intense, much higher than it would have been in a non-climate changed world."

 This statement is very misleading, which has led me to write this note.